galliume/poulpeEngine/README.md

 All GUI has been stripped out from the engine.

-PoulpeEditor will be the GUI editor that will use PoulpeEngine to edit a level, coming soon.
+[PoulpeEdit](https://github.com/galliume/poulpeEdit) will be the GUI editor that will use PoulpeEngine to edit a level, coming soon.

 ### To execute